 The Company accounts for business combinations under the acquisition method of accounting.
 The Company allocates the amounts that it pays for each acquisition to the assets it acquires and liabilities it assumes based on their fair values at the dates of acquisition, including identifiable intangible assets, which typically represents a significant portion of the purchase price.
 The determination of the fair value of intangible assets requires the use of significant judgment using management's best estimates of inputs and assumptions that a market participant would use.
 Significant judgments include (i) the fair value; and (ii) whether such intangible assets are amortizable or non-amortizable and, if the former, the period and the method by which the intangible asset will be amortized.
 The Company utilizes commonly accepted valuation techniques, such as the income, cost, and market approaches as appropriate, in establishing the fair value of intangible assets.
-Typically, key assumptions include projections of cash flows that arise from identifiable intangible intangible assets are an analysis of the weighted average cost of capital, adjusted for specific risks associated with the assets.
+Typically, key assumptions include projections of cash flows that arise from identifiable intangible assets of acquired businesses as well as discount rates based on an analysis of the weighted average cost of capital, adjusted for specific risks associated with the assets.